 There’s a common misconception of travel that I’d like to address.
 I’ve noticed that, at some point in the past, the notion developed that travel was the ultimate means of exploring the unknown, that only by going outside of our comfort zones can we truly experience something new.
 This idea holds incredible, far-off places as the ideal location to discover ourselves.
-In living my daily routine, I think I, too, became a part of that collective belief, a belief which is only further enhanced by the countless Facebook and Instagram posts from acquaintances everywhere claiming that their recent trip to South America changed their lives for the better.
-I fell into the line of thinking that true living was only accomplished only by stepping outside of my day-to-day life.
+In living my daily routine, I think I, too, became a part of that collective belief; a belief which is further enhanced by the countless Facebook and Instagram posts from acquaintances claiming that their recent trip to South America changed their lives for the better.
+I fell into the line of thinking that true living was only accomplished by stepping outside of my day-to-day life.
 I admit that I believed that adventure and culture was “somewhere out there”.

-I don’t mean to diminish the importance of travelling at all; I’ve personally advocated for spontaneous adventures and am always on the hunt for new experiences (or maybe I’m just jealous because I’m not in South America right now and I’m just bitter that I’m stuck at my apartment finishing up my undergraduate degree while pinching pennies for my backpacking trip before I have to go back for my graduate studies).
+I don’t mean to diminish the importance of travelling at all; I’ve personally advocated for spontaneous adventures and am always on the hunt for new experiences (or maybe I’m just jealous because I’m not in South America right now and I’m just bitter that I’m stuck in my apartment finishing up my undergraduate degree while pinching pennies for my backpacking trip before I have to go back for my graduate studies).

 This may seem like I’m leading this article to tell you to pocket your hard-earned money and instead to binge-watch Netflix until your eyes hurt, but before every travel junky gets their pitchforks ready, let me explain.
 I believe that travel is a wonderful means of breaking down our comfort zones and getting us outside our daily routines.
 But let me ask: how well do you know those comfort zones?
 How well do you know your daily routine?
 Your own home?
 How often have you sat in your regular coffeeshop/restaurant/etc. and taken a break between sips of your cinnamon chai almond milk latte only to look up at the ceiling and notice something you never knew was there?
 Just today I sat at my regular coffeeshop (like I do every weekend) and looked up and saw a small pink orchid displayed in a tiny wicker vase sitting up on the scaffolding.
 I must have spent hours in this shop sitting in that very same chair.
 The baristas all know me by name, ask me my weekly reading list, and have my regular drink ready before I’ve opened the door, yet somehow, I’ve never noticed this orchid sitting right over my head.